hyperlinkgroup/roadkit-sdk-ios/.github/README.md

 ## Installation
 #### Requirements
-The SDK requires an account for Roadkit with a registered project.
+The SDK requires an account for RoadKit with a registered project.

 - iOS 14.0+ / macOS 12.0
 - Xcode 13+